learnwithshin/vaccination_project/README.md

 - The scripts in `main.py` puts everything together

-## Demo - Interactive dashboard to presents the data we put together
+## Demo - Interactive dashboard to present the data we put together

 See here: